 This question embodies the correct application of new technology in the real-world.
 It forces you to consider, precisely, what aspects of your current operation aren’t as productive as they could be.
 Perhaps it is difficult for your customers to book convenient appointments that are also profitable for you to service, or your workers are spending too much time and resource travelling between customer home service appointments.
 Perhaps you have poor visibility over your workforce, which makes it difficult to optimise work patterns and assess productivity on each task.

 All of these problems can be solved by new technologies which, far from being flashy gimmicks, are focused on capturing data across your organisation and putting it to work in intelligent ways.
 A prime example of this is our work with specialist flooring retailer Carpetright.
-They piloted using Kirona’s field service management software, to schedule and mobilise their home estimator team in two regions before completing a full rollout in March 2015.
+They piloted using Kirona’s field workforce automation software, to schedule and mobilise their home estimator team in two regions before completing a full rollout in March 2015.
 On review, they found a 15% increase in turnover attributed to estimated sales which earned home consultants extra commission while travel costs remained static.
 Ultimately after the full roll out to all their home estimators they saw an increase in estimated sales of 34%.

 Despite some recognition that technology has a positive impact on real-world challenges, smaller or medium-sized retailers may still be cautious about a change from the familiar to the unknown.
 The workforce age-range is becoming increasingly broader as more people choose to work beyond standard retirement age.
 The fallout from this is that retailers are reluctant to introduce new technology to avoid alienating their older employees, who some consider to be a generation of technophobics.